xmik/targetprocess-backup/README.md

 ```
 Errors from the request:  null
 ```
+Some of them do not take parameters, we backup them all at once.

 #### Why the ranges
 As written on [dev.targetprocess.com](http://dev.targetprocess.com/rest/response_format): "You can not have more then 1000 items per request.
 If you set 'take' parameter greater than 1000, it will be treated as 1000 (including link generation). ", so we backup up to 999 entities in 1 request.